Iolani Regent

 No analysis available

-I looked for leasehold wording such as "lease expires YEAR," "ground lease ends," or any renewal/extension language, but the remarks do not mention land tenure at all.
-With no specific year stated, the expiry date cannot be extracted.
+I looked for leasehold wording like "lease expires YEAR," "ground lease ends," or any renewal/extension language, but the remarks do not mention land tenure at all.
+Since no expiration year is given, this remains unknown.

-I searched the public remarks for explicit language such as "VA approved," "VA financing," or similar terms, but found none.
-Based on the absence of any VA-related references, this is treated as not indicated in the listings.
+I searched the public remarks for explicit language such as "VA approved," "VA financing," or "VA loans accepted" and found none.
+Without any such reference, there is no evidence this building is VA-approved.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.